Anaphylaxis in Children

 How is anaphylaxis in children diagnosed?

-The diagnosis of anaphylaxis is based on a medical history.
-The health care provider will look at the following to make a diagnosis:
+A doctor can often diagnose anaphylaxis based on a medical history alone.
+The healthcare provider will look at the following to make a diagnosis:

 - Any known allergies